 The museum opened in 2010 in the old administration building of a slaughterhouse.
 Since then it has grown to the point where it has more than 50,000 items on display.

 It’s all divided into 25 themed rooms that each have a topic like international pigs, wedding pigs, mythical pigs… and so on.
-There’s even an x-rated section where the pigs are… well, porking.
+There’s even an X-rated section where the pigs are… well, porking.

-This is a bit of silly fun and certainly something a bit unique.
+The Pig Museum is a bit of silly fun and certainly something a bit unique.

-As I say, there is plenty to discover.
-From cars, to art, to history, to… pigs.
+As I say, there is plenty to discover from cars, to art, to history, to… pigs.

-Why not give Stuttgart a go sometime!
+Why not give Stuttgart a go sometime?
 I would recommend any of the following to help you explore:

 THE BEST ACCOMMODATION IN STUTTGART